dart-lang/language/accepted/future-releases/static-extension-methods/feature-specification.md

     E(this.$target);
 }
 ```

+with no context type for the constructor invocation.

 This will infer type arguments for `E(expr)`, and it will introduce a static context type for `expr`. *For example, if `E` is declared as `extension E<T> on Set<T> { ... }` then `E({})` will provide the `{}` literal with a context type making it a set literal.* It is a **compile-time error** if the corresponding class constructor invocation would be a compile-time error.